helixiora/helixiora-lorelai/docs/getting_started.md

 ### Running Test Queries/CLI tool

-You can test your querries using the lorelaicli.py tool.
+You can test your queries using the `lorelaicli.py` tool.
+It is located in [the tools directory](../tools/readme.md)

 ## Remote live deployment